SreeSaranE/Articalize/README.md

-## 📚 Articalize
+## 📚 Articlize

-**Articalize** is an open-source application that helps you **save, organize, and view articles** in a beautiful, card-based layout.
-Whether you're a researcher, reader, or knowledge hoarder, Articalize makes your reading list tidy and accessible.
+**Articlize** is an open-source application that helps you **save, organize, and view articles** in a beautiful, card-based layout.
+Whether you're a researcher, reader, or knowledge hoarder, Articlize makes your reading list tidy and accessible.

 ---